-Welcome, parishioners, friends and first time visitors to our parish website of Saint Luke the Blessed Surgeon Orthodox Church.
-We are a growing community of Orthodox Christians located in Coconut Creek, Florida.
+Welcome, parishioners, friends and first time visitors to our parish website of Saint Luke the Blessed Surgeon Russian Orthodox Church.
+We are a growing community of Orthodox Christians located in Pompano Beach, Florida.

 Saint Luke the Blessed Surgeon is a local Russian Orthodox Church Outside of Russia (ROCOR) mission parish community.
 Our Parish seeks to root and share the ancient Orthodox Christian Faith in Broward County in accordance with the doctrine, canons, and worship of the Holy Church.
 We humbly seek to dedicate our lives to Christ our God through prayer, participation in the sacraments, education, fellowship, and through serving one another and our surrounding community.